maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

   :width: 576px

-In this case, the virtual keyboard is also integrated in standard debian gtk applications, such as netsurf, a very lightweight browser:
+In this case, the virtual keyboard is also integrated in standard Debian gtk applications, such as netsurf, a very lightweight browser:

 .. image:: /images/netsurf-vkb.png